Frequently Asked Questions

 WHAT HAPPENS ON A CONFERENCE WEEKEND?

-There are four Conference Weekends (well, three Conference Weekends plus an Intro Night) per academic year.
-The highlights of the time will be spent hearing from a keynote speaker who will be teaching on some topic that's applicable to the curriculum for that term, as well as listening to each student give an 8 minute presentation from that term's curriculum.
+There are two Conference Weekends (plus an Intro Night).
+The highlights of the time will be spent hearing from a keynote speaker who will be teaching on some topic that's applicable to the curriculum for that term, as well as listening to each student give an 8 minute presentation from that semester's curriculum.
 These are incredibly encouraging times, and are the backbone of the Porterbrook experience.
 Lunch and snacks will also be served and often there will be a time of worshipping Jesus together.

 WHERE DOES IT MEET?